GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Tipalti receives $150M at a $2B+ valuation after its accounts payable platform sees a surge in use
+  - Scratchpad announces $3.6M seed to put work space on top of Salesforce
      <hr/>

-      - *Digital transformation has been one of the big enterprise themes of 2020: organizations are doubling down on cloud services both to link up suddenly remote teams and centralize apps, documents and data in a more efficient way.
-Today, one of the startups that …*
+      - *One thing that annoys sales people is entering data into a CRM like Salesforce because it’s time spent not selling.
+Part of the problem is Salesforce is a database and as such is not necessarily designed for speed.
+Scratchpad wants to simplify that process by…*

-  - Spotify’s new Soundtrap capture app offers collaborative voice notes for songwriters
+  - Chargebee raises $55 million to help businesses move to subscriptions
       <hr/>

-      - *Acquired in 2017, Soundtrap more or less serves a similar role as Anchor under the larger Spotify banner — albeit largely focused on music creation, instead of podcasting.
-The company’s software of the same name is a cloud-based service designed to let musici…*
+      - *Chargebee, which helps businesses set up and manage their billing, subscription, revenue operations and compliance, said on Tuesday it has raised $55 million in a new financing round as it looks to accelerate its expansion in global markets.
+The new financing…*

-  - Spacebit books a second trip to the Moon via NASA's commercial lunar payload program
+  - Tokyo-based virtual reality game developer Thirdverse gets $8.5 million Series A
       <hr/>

-      - *UK-based robotic rover startup Spacebit has booked a second payload delivery to the Moon, aboard the Nova-C lander that Intuitive Machines is planning to send in 2021 as part of NASA’s Commercial Lunar Payload Services (CLPS) program.
-Spacebit already has a b…*
+      - *Thirdverse, the virtual reality game developer behind “Swords of Gargantua,” has raised $8.5 million in Series A funding.
+The round was led by JAFCO, with participation from Presence Capital, Sisu Ventures, Incubate Fund and KDDI.
+Based in Tokyo, Thirdverse w…*

-  - Security flaw left 'smart' chastity sex toy users at risk of permanent lock-in
+  - SpaceX successfully launches another Starlink mission, with over 700 satellites launched to date
       <hr/>

-      - *The bug allowed anyone to permanently lock in the chastity device user's penis.*
+      - *SpaceX has launched yet another flight of 60 of its Starlink broadband internet satellites.
+The launch took off from Kennedy Space Center in Florida at 7:29 AM EDT (4:29 AM PDT) this morning, after having been delayed three times earlier due to scrubs – twice…*

-  - Dialpad raises $100M Series E at a $1.2B valuation
+  - Tipalti receives $150M at a $2B+ valuation after its accounts payable platform sees a surge in use
       <hr/>

-       - *Dialpad, the business-centric voice, video and contact-center service, today announced that it has raised a $100 million Series E funding round led by OMERS Growth Equity.
-Andreessen Horowitz, Google Ventures, ICONIQ Capital and Work-Bench also participated. …*
+       - *Digital transformation has been one of the big enterprise themes of 2020: organizations are doubling down on cloud services both to link up suddenly remote teams and centralize apps, documents and data in a more efficient way.
+Today, one of the startups that …*

 <br />